/api/wallets/delete

 Understanding how the delete operation works internally:

-1. Parameter Validation: Checks that the 'name' parameter is provided in the query string.
+1. Parameter Validation: Checks that the 'index' parameter is provided in the query string.

 4. Default Protection: Returns HTTP 403 if attempting to delete the "Default" wallet in the Default location.